Discover more from The Shortcut

 How long does the PS5 DualSense Edge battery last?

 Sony’s premium pad, the PS5 DualSense Edge, fails to rectify the biggest problem with the PlayStation 5’s default controller.
-You can expect to get between four and six hours of playtime from the DualSense Edge, which is actually worse than the standard DualSense controller.
+You can expect to get between four and six hours of playtime from the DualSense Edge, which is worse than the standard DualSense controller.

 How to improve PS5 controller battery life